 Any recommendation on a complaint will be ratified and announced at the next meeting of the full Council.

-Within seven days of the Council accepting the recommendation of the Policy & Finance Committee, the Clerk will put the decision in writing to the complainant.
+Within seven days of the Council accepting the recommendation of the Finance & Policy Committee, the Chief Officer will put the decision in writing to the complainant.

 General